yuvaldori/gigaspaces-wiki-jekyll/xap102/query-sql.markdown

 # Indexing

-It is highly recommended to use indexes on relevant properties to increase performance.
+It is highly recommended to use indexes on relevant properties to increase performance when using equality , bigger / less than , BETWEEN, IN , LIKE , NOT LIKE, IS NULL statements.
 For more information see [Indexing](./indexing.html).
-The above supported query features can leverage indexes except:<br>
-- `is NOT null`
+The above supported query features can leverage indexes except for the `is NOT null` statement.

 # Parameterized Queries